Mobile Abattoir Technology

 Initially the need to service small farm holdings to safely slaughter their farm animals with properly qualified meat inspection.
 A simultaneous development of different technologies developed in the last decade in Australia for kangaroo hunting and in South Africa for primarily game harvesting but lately also for slaughtering of cattle in remote rural areas and to facilitate the recovery of meat through the commodity-based trading principle in Foot and Mouth Disease infected control zones.

 Mobile Abattoir (Pty) Ltd. developed a slaughter unit with a versatile tow truck cum chiller unit.
-The latter can be offloaded at the slaughter site and retrieve the full chiller at the end of the day.

 Currently, only cattle slaughtering is done with de-hiders to ensure quality skin for further leather products.